 I have explored the outdoors and hiked all over the world, yet Yosemite’s iconic Half Dome continues to hold a special place in my heart.

-11. A visit to Altyn Emel National Park – by Backpack Adventures
+11. An unforgettable visit to Altyn Emel National Park – by Backpack Adventures

-Few people have Kazakhstan on their bucket list and yet, this is where I had my most unique travel experience.
+Few people have Kazakhstan on their bucket list and yet, this is where I had my most unforgettable travel experience to date.
 Most think Kazakhstan is nothing more than steppes, but this is far from the truth.
 A visit to Altyn Emel National Park is proof of Kazakhstan’s spectacular nature that is incredibly diverse.

 Altyn Emel National Park has singing sand dunes, volcanic rocks, rainbow mountain ranges and vast steppes.
 The views are really out of this world with martian and lunar-like landscapes everywhere you go.
 I kept taking pictures of all the different colours in the hills that ranged from red to yellow to brown to grey and white.

 Altyn Emel is also Kazakhstan’s prime Safari destination.
 It is one of the last places in this world to see wild horses and wild donkeys and even though it might be from far away you have a good chance of spotting them as well as the Persian gazelle or Bukhara deer.

 The nature and wildlife are more than enough reasons to visit Altyn Emel, but there is history too.
 Traces of Scythian tribes that lived in the area around the first millennium BC are everywhere.
 From mysterious stone steles to ancient petroglyphs and burial mounds that fit perfectly in the remote sceneries of Altyn Emel.